GREAT HOPE? Really?

 Reason 6: Families & Communities

-I see families coming together unlike ever before.
-I see churches and communities rallying to get through this struggle together.
+I see families coming together unlike never before.
+I see churches and communities rallying to get through these times together.
 It’s awesome and inspiring.
 I see people stepping up to join a constructive team instead of a mob.

 People take the time, give the money, and offer their skills to keep this world from falling apart.
 They are my heroes.